cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-## Welcome to our Local Coffee Shop
+Welcome to our Local Coffee Shop! ☕ We serve the best coffee in town!

-This is a simple React application that showcases our coffee shop and the delicious items we offer.

 ## Features
-- Stylish UI
+- Stylish user interface
-- Simple and clean design
-- Responsive layout
+- Menu with a variety of coffee and pastries

 ## Menu
 - Espresso